 Under the new ordinance new ordinance, participating e-scooter companies must require riders to park all bikes and scooters in an upright position with plenty of room for pedestrians to pass.
 The consequences of failing to do so are severe.
 The city can levy a fine of up to $1,000 per day for each bike that is not parked according to the ordinance.
 What’s more, the patron of the e-scooter company must pay the fine, not the company itself.
 The city council hopes that these steep fines will help eradicate the issue of Bike Litter.

 While support for the ordinance was near-unanimous, there was a vocal contingent within the council that the city of Atlanta needs to address the issues with their streets comprehensively to resolve some of the safety issues that surround e-scooters and bikes.
 According to the executive director of the Atlanta Bicycle Coalition, the underlying cause of e-scooter riders traveling on sidewalks stems from the unsafe nature of the city’s streets.

 Injured in an e-Scooter Accident?
 Discuss Your Case With a Georgia Personal Injury Attorney

 While the Atlanta City Council is optimistic that these regulation changes will cut down on the number of injuries caused by e-scooters and bicycles, the sheer volume of these vehicles will inevitably result in injuries.
-If you suffered an injury in a collision with the rider of an e-Scooter or bicycle, the experienced personal injury attorneys at Joel Williams Law, LLC can help.
-To discuss how an experienced attorney can help you recover damages stemming from your accident, contact Joel Williams Law, LLC at 833-LEGALGA today for a free consultation.
+If you suffered an injury in a collision with the rider of an e-Scooter or bicycle, the experienced personal injury attorneys at Williams Elleby can help.
+To discuss how an experienced attorney can help you recover damages stemming from your accident, contact Williams Elleby at 833-LEGALGA today for a free consultation.